 With 250 inches of snow each year, Blacktail Mountain is an ideal family-friendly ski destination.
 Ski its light, dry powder and take in the brilliant views of Flathead Lake, Glacier National Park and the Mission Mountains.

 Blacktail Mountain is 45 minutes from downtown Kalispell and two hours north of Missoula.
 When traveling from Highway 93 south, turn west at Blacktail Grocery in Lakeside.
 Then follow Blacktail Road 14 miles to the ski area.
 Commercial flights are available into Glacier Park International Airport and Missoula International Airport, while Amtrak's Empire Builder stops in Whitefish.

 Blacktail Mountain is an upside-down hill, meaning you ski down to the bottom before riding the chair.

 Located on the Montana/Idaho border, the snow comes early and in full force to Lookout Pass, dropping around 400 inches per year.
-In operation since 1935, Lookout Pass has 540 skiable acres and 34 named runs.
+In operation since 1935, Lookout Pass has 1,023 skiable acres, 52 named runs and 1,650 ft. vertical drop.
 It also has two terrain parks with huge banks, mounds, launches, rails and an 1,111-foot quarter pipe.
 The full-service lodge offers food, drinks, rentals and lessons.

-Lookout Pass is open every Wednesday in January and February, providing skiers and snowboarders with more access to fresh snow.
+Lookout Pass is open daily in January and February, providing skiers and snowboarders with more access to fresh snow.